devaughnpenn/UCCTF/docs/Quickstart.md

 ```
 **API_BASE_URL** - the IP address of your Backend server, appended with the port number and /api.

-Example (use your ubuntu server's actual IP address):
+Example (use your backend server's actual IP address):
 ```js
 ...
 API_BASE_URL: "http://175.132.1.1:4200/api",